-This bill increases compensation for Chapter 7 bankruptcy trustees, modifies bankruptcy fee structures, and extends temporary bankruptcy judge positions to improve the administration of the bankruptcy system.
+This bill increases compensation for Chapter 7 bankruptcy trustees, adjusts bankruptcy fee distributions to fund the U.S. Trustee System, modifies quarterly fee calculations for Chapter 11 cases, and extends the terms of certain temporary bankruptcy judge positions.

 Christopher Coons